frontboat/daydreams-lootsurvivor/examples/api/README.md

 interacts with APIs dynamically using a single, generic fetch action (`fetchAction.ts`).

+EXAMPLE-API-SCHEMA.ts is an agent that uses the cli, and you tell it "fetch this URL schema and do XYZ".
+RENDER-API-SCHEMA.ts is an agent that uses mongodb and stores schemas that can be retrieved via a tool call for prompt injection (ie loading and unloading contexts).

 ## Overview

 > TODO: add in rendering api contexts tool call for injection into state when